polyphony-chat/docs/docs/Overviews/core.md

 Probably the most refreshing aspect about this new protocol is, that it is really boring.
 There is really nothing new about any given atomic aspect of polyproto.
-Polyproto uses well-known, tried and battle-tested technologies, like asymmetric encryption, public key infrastructure, public key certificates, digital signatures, JSON over REST and other, already well established technologies like WebSockets.
+Polyproto uses well-known, tried and battle-tested technologies, such as asymmetric encryption, X.509-based public key infrastructure and -certificates, digital signatures, JSON over REST and other, already well established technologies like WebSockets.

 polyproto should be effortless - both for developers and for end users, who, ideally, should never have to